ThaDaVos/dainty-wsltty/readme.md

 ## Configuration

-Dainty for Visual Studio Code can be configured by editing `configuration.json`.
+Dainty can be configured by editing `configuration.json`.
 See [Configuration among applications](https://github.com/alexanderte/dainty-shared/blob/master/configuration-shared.md) for more details.

 ## License